jancabaj/ulauncher-fd-search/README.md

-# Fast File Search for Ulauncher
+# File Search for Ulauncher

-A blazing fast file and folder search extension for Ulauncher using `fd`.
+A fast file and folder search extension for Ulauncher using `fd`.

 ## Features